-Some questioned the value of what is being taught at in MLIS programs.
+Some questioned the value of what is being taught in MLIS programs.
 On several occasions the relevance of the curriculum versus what the jobs entails was discussed.

-Theme 5: We discussed the concern that some have about the erosion of the information literacy skills and critical thinking skills of students in our state, because of the reduction of librarians in our schools.
+Theme 5: We discussed the concern that some have about the erosion of the information literacy skills and critical thinking skills of students in our state because of the reduction of librarians in our schools.

 Every discussion agreed this was a deep concern.
 Distressing, embarrassing, and a "massive loss", were some of the words used to describe the situation.
-Some stated a pivotal issue here is that there is no simple way to prove the individual School Media Specialists worth.
+Some stated a pivotal issue here is that there no simple way to prove the individual School Media Specialists worth.
 There was consensus that "everyone has a stake in this".

 No one had a clear path to an answer here.
 Many suggested some top down legislation mandating school librarians in every school would be an answer.
 Some mentioned an initiative from the Michigan Department of Education working with the Library of Michigan would provide some guidance and support.
-However, when asked about the feasibility of either of these options manifesting, few voiced this was a real possibility.
+However, when asked about the feasibility of either of these options actually manifesting few voiced this was a real possibility.
 There was frustration and anxiety associated with this theme in every conversation.

-It was noted that there are Pubic libraries in Michigan working with their school districts, some on contract to provide library services to students.
+It was noted that there are public libraries in Michigan working with their school districts, some on contract to provide library services to students.
 This is an issue of contention.
 Whenever School Media Specialists were part of the conversations they voiced this was a challenge to their profession.
-It was questioned whether un-teacher certified Public librarians could provide the same service as School Media Specialists.
-Related some Public librarians voiced concern over "not wanting to step on toes".
+It was questioned whether un-teacher certified public librarians could provide the same service as School Media Specialists.
+Related some public librarians voiced concern over "not wanting to step on toes".

 It was also noted that this is a cyclical problem.
-It is hard to hire School Media Specialists because few library schools are focusing on this specialization because there are a diminishing number of jobs.
+It is hard to hire school media specialists because few library schools are focusing on this specialization since there are few, and a diminishing number of jobs.

 We discussed what supports might students need.
 It was stated that students will need critical thinking and research skills.
-As part of this discussion there was mention of "Digital Citizenship"; that students will need to learn about developing appropriate boundaries both personally, as in cyberbullying, and professionally/academically, as in respecting intellectual property.
+As part of this discussion there was mention of "Digital Citizenship", that students will need to learn about developing appropriate boundaries both personally, as in cyberbullying, and respecting intellectual properly.
 Some mentioned "universal design for learning" and "literature for life" as supports student might need.